Hegl1/ParProg2021/Assignment_08/assignment_08.md

 #### What information about dependence analysis can you find in the output?

-The compiler marks which kind of anylysis is performed.
+The compiler marks which kind of analysis is performed.
 For example, there are output lines like

 ```
 analysis.c:18:9: note: === vect_analyze_data_ref_accesses ===